 Even Google’s keyword research tool doesn’t always give you the best information for organic search.
 This is because Google’s keyword research tool is designed for advertising purposes.
 It’s an AdWords tool that we often use for organic research.

 This isn’t to say you should shun these tools.
 They can be very helpful, and in fact, we’re going to use a few tools later on in the process.
-For now, it’s important to do a little common sense investigation.
+For now, it’s important to do a little common sense of investigation.

 5. Search Q&A sites